EunY0511/kakao-clone-2021/README.md

-# kokoa Clone 2021 Update
+# Kakao-Talk Clone 2021 Update

 HTML & CSS are so much fun!